ClickHouse/ClickHouse/docs/en/development/architecture.md

 Server pool is a `Poco::ThreadPool` class instance defined in `Server::main()` method.
 It can have at most `max_connection` threads.
 Every thread is dedicated to a single active connection.

 Global thread pool is `GlobalThreadPool` singleton class.
 To allocate thread from it `ThreadFromGlobalPool` is used.
-It has an interface similar to `std::thread`, but pulls thread from the global pool and does all necessary initializations.
+It has an interface similar to `std::thread`, but pulls thread from the global pool and does all necessary initialization.
 It is configured with the following settings:
   * `max_thread_pool_size` - limit on thread count in pool.
   * `max_thread_pool_free_size` - limit on idle thread count waiting for new jobs.
   * `thread_pool_queue_size` - limit on scheduled job count.